NeurodataWithoutBorders/nwb-guide/docs/tutorials/index.rst

 Tutorials
 =======================================
 The NWB Graphical User Interface for Data Entry (GUIDE) is a desktop tool for converting neurophysiological data to the Neurodata Without Borders (NWB) format and uploading to the DANDI Archive.

-In these tutorials, we detail this process from initial setup to final upload.
+In these tutorials, you'll follow along on a :doc:`local installation of the GUIDE </installation>` as we detail the conversion process from initial setup to final upload.

 Before you begin these tutorials, **you'll need to generate the tutorial dataset** using the instructions on the Dataset page.

 .. toctree::